Evrovidenie: History

-Early years
+Background and early years

+The European Broadcasting Union (EBU) was formed in 1950 among 23 organisations with the aim of the exchange of television programmes.
+Following the formation of the EBU, a number of notable events were transmitted through its networks in various European countries, such as Belgium, France, and the United Kingdom.
+Following this series of transmissions, a "Programme Committee" was set up within the EBU to investigate new initiatives for cooperation between broadcasters.
+The new European contest, entitled European Grand Prix, was subsequently approved at the EBU's General Assembly in October 1955.
+The first Eurovision Song Contest took place in Lugano in 1956 with the participation of seven countries.

-To select its debut entry for the Eurovision Song Contest 1994, Russian broadcaster RTR hosted a national final on 12 March 1994 at the Shabolovka Studios in Moscow during the television programme Programma A. National final was hosted by Vadim Dolgachev.
+Russia has been participating in Eurovision Song Contest since 1994.
+To select its debut entry, Russian broadcaster RTR hosted a national final on 12 March 1994 at the Shabolovka Studios in Moscow during the television programme Programma A, hosted by Vadim Dolgachev.
 Prior to the event, RTR opened a submissions window for Russian citizens to submit their original songs for consideration.
 By the close of the submissions window, more than 30 songs had been submitted; eleven candidate entries were then selected by a jury panel from the received submissions.
 Two songs were later disqualified prior to the competition: "Oi oi oi" performed by Alena Apina was disqualified after being performed on Russian TV channel 2x2 prior to the competition and "Kogda vernus v Rossiyu" performed by Vika Tsiganova, which was withdrawn by Tsiganova after she wanted to change her contest song, which was not allowed by the rules.
 Nine remaining entries competed with the winning song chosen by a 17-member jury panel.
 At the close of voting, "Vechny strannik" performed by Youddiph received the most votes and was selected as the Russian entry.
 At the Eurovision Song Contest 1994, Russia finished ninth with 70 points.